fbilo22/BeerCrafter/README.md

 All users, event logged out ones, will be able to see every recipes and brew-sessions

+## Deployment

+App is deployed using the free hosting option from Heroku

 ## To be implemented and improvements <a name="Improvements"></a>

 - Create and Edit forms are very bare-bone.
 They could be stylized with CSS